 Against Croatia and England there have certainly been signs that Strachan is managing to get a little more out of his players than Craig Levein was able to, or at least that he is more adept at moulding them into a more productive unit.

-In the defeat by Belgium, while difficult to properly assess a team that had so little of the ball, there were still things that would have pleased the manager.
+In while difficult to properly assess a team that had so little of the ball, there were still things that would have pleased the manager.

 Aside from Grant Hanley's ill-judged attempted interception in the lead up to the second goal, the central defensive pairing of Hanley and Russell Martin looked pretty sound - no mean feat against a team with such attacking prowess.